iamllcoolray/grizzly-cli/README.md

 -h | --help

-Displays a help message on how to use Oolong.
+Displays a help message on how to use Grizzly.

 -v | --version

-Displays Oolong's version number.
+Displays Grizzly's version number.

 ## BUGS